bitcoindevkit/bdk-dart/README.md

 ## Testing

-Once `lib/bdk.dart` and the native library are available you can execute the Dart test suite, which covers wallet creation, persistence, offline behavior, and descriptor APIs:
+Once you have generated `lib/bdk.dart` and the native library locally you can execute the Dart test suite, which covers wallet creation, persistence, offline behavior, and descriptor APIs:

 ```bash
 dart test